zeekay/bebop/README.md

 Bebop
 =====
-A tool for rapid web development which serves as static file server, websocket server for client-side reloading/bi-directional communcation and file watcher.
+A tool for rapid web development which bundles a static file server, file watcher, WebSocket server for automatically reloading assets and interfacing with browser/server Javascript applications.

 Usage
 -----